FrancisBanville/ms_interpreting_probabilities/README.md

 generalized linear model with multiple explanatory variables that might not be independent, it may become important to address collinearity.
 Using variable selection techniques, for instance, may be necessary before fitting the model to mitigate this issue.
-The probability of local interaction is described by the following expression when all these conditional variables are included:
+The probability that a local interaction is realized is described by the following expression when all these conditional variables are
+included:

 $$P(L_{i \rightarrow j} | A, t, C_{i,j}, \Omega)$$
 {#eq:local}